Travel Guidance

 UKRAINE UPDATE: UC Office of the President Travel Advisory: The U.S. State Department has issued a Level 4 — Do Not Travel Warning for Ukraine due to the conflict.
 As a result, and out of concern for the well-being and safety of the UC community, we are directing all members of the UC community to avoid all travel to Ukraine at this time.
 Additionally, travel to neighboring countries should be carefully evaluated.

-• The International Approval and Resources Form must be signed and attached to your reimbursement request through MyExpense.
+• The International Travel Insurance Attestation Form must be filled out and signed only by the traveler, and attached to the traveler’s travel reimbursement request through MyExpense.

-All travelers - Follow CDC guidelines and consider carefully the risks and costs of travel for the travelers and the travel location.
-Check destination, airline requirements, and possible U.S. re-entry requirements.
+• Follow CDC guidelines and consider carefully the risks and costs of travel for the travelers and the travel location.
+Check destination, airline requirements and possible U.S. re-entry requirements.

 New Hires to UCSF

-• Regardless of vaccination status, anyone periodically onsite needs clearance and must contact the [email protected] for guidance.
+• Regardless of vaccination status, anyone who is periodically onsite needs clearance and must contact the [email protected] for guidance.

 • If you are a new hire traveling from outside of California to begin your appointment at UCSF and are unclear about the arrival instructions you have received, contact the COVID Response Team at (415) 514-7328.

-Allowable Travel for Faculty, Staff, Post-Docs, Residents and Fellows
+International Travel Requirements for Faculty, Staff, Post-docs, Residents and Fellows

-• International UCSF-sponsored travel requires approval.
-Travel to other states and U.S. territories does not.
+• Travel to other states and U.S. territories does not require approval or the International Travel Insurance Attestation Form.

-• International UCSF-sponsored travel requires approval.
+• International UCSF-sponsored travel still requires approval.
 Travel to other states and U.S. territories does not.

-• Allowable Travel Defined: Travel for UCSF-sponsored clinical work, research, or conferences that are approved by the designated individual at IGHS or the Schools or the Graduate Division.
+• Allowable Travel Defined: Travel for UCSF-sponsored clinical work, research or conferences that are approved by the designated individual at UCSF's Institute for Global Health Sciences (IGHS), School of Dentistry, School of Medicine; School of Nursing, School of Pharmacy, or the Graduate Division.

 • Approvers for Students: Approvers are listed on each of the two Student International Travel Approval forms, which are used for low-risk or high-risk travel.

-• Low-Risk Destinations are defined as those with a U.S. Department of State Security Rating of 1 or 2, and Worldcue Trip Planner Overall Security Rating of 1-4.
+• Low-Risk Destinations are defined as those with a U.S. Department of State Security Rating of 1 or 2, and Worldcue Trip Planner Overall Security Rating of 1 to 4.
 High-Risk Destinations are defined as those with a U.S. Department of State Security Rating of 3 or 4, and/or a Worldcue Trip Planner Overall Security Rating of 5.

 • High-risk destinations, as before the pandemic, will continue to require approval at the dean/designate level.
 Note: high-risk destinations are rarely approved.

-• Low-risk destinations will require approval by defined individuals selected by each school, IGHS, or the Graduate Division, according to program involvement by the student.
+• Low-risk destinations will require approval by defined individuals selected by each of UCSF's four schools, the Graduate Division or IGHS, according to program involvement by the student.

 Required Travel Approval Process for Students